tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

         */

-      /* "[ enter selector source here between double quotes replacing square brackets ]" : {
+      /* "[ enter source selector here between double quotes replacing square brackets ]" : {

-        "selectorDestination" : "[ enter selector destination here between double quotes replacing square brackets ]",

-        // action value is after, append, before, prepend or replace

-        "action" : "append",

-        // selectorParentDestination is optional, use when you want to first
+        // sourceAncestorSelector is optional, use when you want to first find a
-        // find a selector destination but then work up the ancestor hierarchy
+        // source element but then work up the ancestor hierarchy to manipulate
-        // to manipulate it
+        // an ancestor element

-        "selectorParentDestination" : "[ enter selector parent destination here between double quotes replacing square brackets ]",
+        "sourceAncestorSelector" : "[ enter source ancestor selector here between double quotes replacing square brackets ]",

         // sourceCopy when true will make a copy of the source element and use
         // it instead of the actual selectorSource. value is false or true

         "sourceCopy" : false,

+        "destinationSelector" : "[ enter destination selector here between double quotes replacing square brackets ]",

+        // destinationAncestorSelector is optional, use when you want to first
+        // find a destination element but then work up the ancestor hierarchy to
+        // manipulate an ancestor element

+        "destinationAncestorSelector" : "[ enter destination ancestor selector here between double quotes replacing square brackets ]",

+        // action value is after, append, before, prepend or replace

+        "action" : "append",

-        // callback is optional, use when you want to manipulate the structure
+        // callbacks is optional, use when you want to manipulate the structure
-        // of the source element. replace undefined with the name of your custom
+        // of the source element. the value is an array. you can add one or
-        // function
+        // multiple callback names. when adding multiple callback names seperate
+        // the names with commas. some examples...
         //
+        // [ "callback" ]
+        //
+        // [ "callback1", "callback2", "callback3" ]
+        //
-        // your callback must accept and return a JavaScript object
+        // your callbacks must accept and return a JavaScript object

-        "callback" : "[ enter callback name here between double quotes replacing square brackets ]"
+        "callbacks" : [ ]

         }, */

-      "[ enter selector source here between double quotes replacing square brackets ]" : {
+      "[ enter source selector here between double quotes replacing square brackets ]" : {

-        "selectorDestination" : "[ enter selector destination here between double quotes replacing square brackets ]",

-        // action value is after, append, before, prepend or replace

-        "action" : "append",

-        // selectorParentDestination is optional, use when you want to first
+        // sourceAncestorSelector is optional, use when you want to first find a
-        // find a selector destination but then work up the ancestor hierarchy
+        // source element but then work up the ancestor hierarchy to manipulate
-        // to manipulate it
+        // an ancestor element

-        "selectorParentDestination" : "[ enter selector parent destination here between double quotes replacing square brackets ]",
+        "sourceAncestorSelector" : "[ enter source ancestor selector here between double quotes replacing square brackets ]",

         // sourceCopy when true will make a copy of the source element and use
         // it instead of the actual selectorSource. value is false or true

         "sourceCopy" : false,

+        "destinationSelector" : "[ enter destination selector here between double quotes replacing square brackets ]",

+        // destinationAncestorSelector is optional, use when you want to first
+        // find a destination element but then work up the ancestor hierarchy to
+        // manipulate an ancestor element

+        "destinationAncestorSelector" : "[ enter destination ancestor selector here between double quotes replacing square brackets ]",

+        // action value is after, append, before, prepend or replace

+        "action" : "append",

-        // callback is optional, use when you want to manipulate the structure
+        // callbacks is optional, use when you want to manipulate the structure
-        // of the source element. replace undefined with the name of your custom
+        // of the source element. the value is an array. you can add one or
-        // function
+        // multiple callback names. when adding multiple callback names seperate
+        // the names with commas. some examples...
         //
+        // [ "callback" ]
+        //
+        // [ "callback1", "callback2", "callback3" ]
+        //
-        // your callback must accept and return a JavaScript object
+        // your callbacks must accept and return a JavaScript object

-        "callback" : "[ enter callback name here between double quotes replacing square brackets ]"
+        "callbacks" : [ ]

         },